 Phoenix City Council Votes to Prohibit Anti-LGBT Discrimination

-February 27, 2013 by Maureen McCarty, Online Content and Marketing Manager
+February 27, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 Last night, city councilors in Phoenix, Arizona, passed an ordinance to prohibit discrimination on the basis of disability, sexual orientation, gender expression or gender identity in employment, housing, and public accommodations.